 Therefore, IDC is just another of IDG’s offerings.
 IDC performs research.
 Although, after reviewing IDC comments, we question this.
 One of IDG’s low-quality quotations is covered in the article How to Understand Why Fiori Won’t Be Able to Survive.

-Also, I have a problem with obtaining information of any kind from an entity that is owned by a Chinese company.
+Also, I have a problem with obtaining information of any kind from an entity that a Chinese company owns.
 China has no freedom of the press, and journalists are quite limited in what they can write.
-According to Reporters Without Borders, China ranks 176th out of 180 countries in the world in press freedom.
+According to Reporters Without Borders, China ranks 176th out of 180 countries globally in press freedom.
 RWB calls China the “world’s leading prison for citizen journalists.”

 How IDG Works

-So with ComputerWorldUK, the article itself is in many cases a paid placement, but then there are advertisements on the page as well.
+So with ComputerWorldUK, the article itself is a paid placement in many cases, but then there are advertisements on the page.

 I counted eight advertisements on several of the article pages, which means that IDC is getting paid to have people write this article.
 That may not be a problem, but the article is inaccurate.
 So money is pushing out bad articles.